Kristiāns Rubīns: Playing career

-During the 2019–20 season, Rubīns, having signed an American Hockey League (AHL) contract extension with the Toronto Marlies, remained with the club for the duration of the campaign, posting two goals and 14 points in 47 games before the season was cancelled due to COVID-19 pandemic.

-On 2 April 2020, Rubīns was signed as an undrafted free agent to a two-year, entry-level contract with the Toronto Maple Leafs.
-Rubīns made his NHL debut on 7 December 2021, a 5–4 win over the Columbus Blue Jackets.
+On 3 July 2019, the Marlies re-signed Rubīns.
+During the 2019–20 season, Rubīns remained in the AHL for the duration of the campaign, posting two goals and 14 points in 47 games before the season was cancelled due to COVID-19 pandemic.
+On 2 April 2020, Rubīns was signed as an undrafted free agent to a two-year, entry-level contract by the Toronto Maple Leafs of the National Hockey League (NHL).